 Acumen’s Employer of Record / EOR service in Greece offers an efficient and inexpensive alternative to direct hire.
 Our global Employer of Record solution allows companies to operate in Greece and in 190 international markets where we serve our clients without registering as a local business entity.

-Legally onboard and payroll employees in Greece via Acumen Global Employer of Record (EOR)
+Onboard and Payroll International and Local Talent in Greece with Acumen Global Employer of Record (EOR)

-Acumen’s EOR global employment solution helps businesses to overcome legal challenges by hiring and compensating your local and expat workforce in Greece on your behalf, in a risk-free and cost-effective manner.
+Acumen’s EOR global employment solution helps businesses to overcome legal challenges by hiring and compensating their local and ex-pat workforce in Greece on their behalf in a risk-free and cost-effective manner.

 If you are looking to reinforce your internal team with the expertise of Greece-based global talent, or if you have already selected a local candidate to work for you remotely and in full legal compliance in Greece, our global EOR solution is the ideal choice for you.